danskernesdigitalebibliotek/dpl-react/README.md

 }
 ```

 4. Cowabunga!
-You now got styling in your application.
+You now got styling in your application

-### Create a component for use across applications.
+### Cross application components

 If the component is simple enough to be a primitive you would use in multiple occassions it's called an 'atom'.
 Such as a button or a link.
 If it's more specific that that and to be used across apps we just call it